sloki-project/sloki/README.md

 [LokiJS](http://lokijs.org/) is a document oriented database written in javascript, published under MIT License.
 Its purpose is to store javascript objects as documents in a nosql fashion and retrieve them with a similar mechanism.
-Runs in node (including cordova/phonegap and node-webkit),  [nativescript](http://www.nativescript.org) and the browser.
-LokiJS is ideal for the following scenarios:

 LokyJS-Server is a transport adapter using JSONRPC protocol.
 It *will* support TCP/TLS/HTTP/HTTPS